revx0012/troll-termux/README.md

 # is it harmless?

-Of course! why would I create a dangerous script?
+Of course! why would i create a dangerous script?